Why’s the fence floppy?

-Arid Recovery’s tried and tested floppy fence design is its best defence against feral cats, foxes and rabbits, and is vital to the survival of all the threatened species that now call Arid Recovery home.
+Arid Recovery’s tried and tested floppy fence design is its best defence against feral cats, foxes and rabbits, and is vital to the survival of all of our threatened species.

-The result was a 1.8m tall fence with foot netting along the bottom and a floppy overhang at the top.
+The result was a 1.8 metre fence with foot netting along the bottom and a floppy overhang at the top.
 Foxes can’t get under it, and cats attempting to climb up and over the fence will attempt to pounce on the floppy top, which then flops down and flings them back to the ground.

-The Main Exclosure is Arid Recovery’s original 14 km2 fenced area, where native animals were first introduced.
-The fence around the Main Exclosure is 1.8 metres tall and has two electric wires running around it.
+Arid Recovery’s original 14km2 fenced area, where native animals were first introduced, is surrounded by a 1.8m tall fence and has two electric wires running around it.

-However, the floppy top proved so effective at keeping ferals out that the fences around the perimeter of the subsequent 1st, 2nd and Northern Expansions were only built 1.15 metres tall and were not electrified.
+However, the floppy top proved so effective that the fences around the perimeter of the subsequent first, second and northern expansions were only built 1.15m tall and were not electrified.

-Perimeter checks of the fence are made regularly to check for any damage to the fence.
-Checks after major storms are particularly important as strong winds can blow the floppy top inwards and heavy rain can cause washouts which may allow feral animals to penetrate the fence.
+MaintenanceRegular checks are made to look for fence damage, with checks after major storms particularly important as strong winds can blow the floppy top inwards and heavy rain can cause washouts, which may allow feral animals to penetrate.

-Damage to the fence can also be caused by fighting male red kangaroos that can pop the layers of mesh open at roo kick height.
+Damage to the fence can also be caused by fighting red kangaroos, who can pop the layers of mesh open at kicking height.

-Despite our best efforts at maintaining the fence, feral cats are particularly intelligent, and if given enough time may learn how to breach the floppy top or take advantage of any temporary weak points in the fence.
-To prevent this, permanent traps have been set up around the fence perimeter and a team of volunteer shooters goes out regularly to reduce the numbers of introduced predators around the reserve (read more here).
+Despite our best efforts to maintain the fence, feral cats are intelligent, and over time may learn how to breach the floppy top or take advantage of any temporary weak points.
+To prevent this, permanent traps have been set up around the fence perimeter and a team of volunteer shooters go out regularly to reduce introduced predators around the reserve.